Brenthubbard/April-2-project/README.md

 * Code:
 * Expected Output

-Describe: Isolate the number 2 and convert to the word "Boop!"
+* Describe: Isolate the number 2 and convert to the word "Boop!"<br/>
-Test:
+* Test:
-Code:
+* Code:
-Expected Output:
+* Expected Output:

-Describe: Isolate the number 3 and convert to the string "Won't you be my neighbor?"
+* Describe: Isolate the number 3 and convert to the string "Won't you be my neighbor?"
-Test:
+* Test:
-Code:
+* Code:
-Expected Output:
+* Expected Output:

-Describe: return all elements in the string with converted elements 1,2,3 in order
+* Describe: return all elements in the string with converted elements 1,2,3 in order
-Test:
+* Test:
-Code:
+* Code:
-Expected Output:
+* Expected Output:

-Describe: return array back to user on DOM
+* Describe: return array back to user on DOM
-Test:
+* Test:
-Code:
+* Code:
-Expected Output:
+* Expected Output:

 ## Setup/Installation Requirements